Graduate Global Security Studies (SEC) Course Descriptions

 Prerequisite: Approval from the Chair of the Department is required prior to enrollment.

 6302 Introduction to Security Studies (3-0).
 This is a basic introduction to the field of security studies.
 This course will help the student examine the recent history of security studies.
 The student will learn about many of the theoretical approaches and debates relating to world politics.
 The studies will include the origination and causes of conflict, deterrence and coercion (in both theory and practice), diplomacy and international dynamics, and an examination of the growing list of transnational issues.
 The course deals with many of the theoretical works in the field as well as numerous case studies that deal with the national security issues impacting current world politics and international security.

-6305 Research Methods in Security Studies (3-0).
+6305 Research Methods and Statistics in Security Studies (3-0).
 Research methods with application to intelligence, homeland security, criminal justice, and other security-related interests.
 (Credit may not be earned for this course and Intelligence, Security Studies, and Analysis 6305, Border Security 6334, or Criminal Justice 6334.)

 6309 Grand Strategy and National Security (3-0).
 This course gives students key insights into the basic elements of grand strategy and how these tie into Security Studies.
 The course gives students a unique baseline of knowledge that will be important as students move into the other aspects of the Security Studies program.
 Key issues addressed in detail include: 1) The national security decision making process, particularly as it relates to issues of international and homeland security; 2) Civil-military relations as applicable in the development of strategy and statecraft; 3) An analysis of how nation-states develop military operational capabilities and readiness; and 4) The differing strategies for international conflict, including both conventional and unconventional warfare.